 We perform inspections because…

-Early Confirmation… Bed bugs are less expensive and much easier to get rid of before they spread throughout your home.
+Early Confirmation will not only will help your pockets but make the process more efficient.
+Bed bugs are less expensive and much easier to get rid of before they spread throughout your home.
 Our expert techs are trained to look for ALL the signs of bed bug related activity and can determine a possible length of time you may have been dealing with your bed bug problem through specific detections.

-Your Peace of Mind…Confirm that bedbugs are not in your home if you’ve been exposed to bedbugs elsewhere, avoid unnecessary medications and trips to the doctor.
+We will confirm that bedbugs are not in your home.
+If you’ve been exposed to bedbugs elsewhere, avoid unnecessary medications and trips to the doctor.
 Unknown skin irritations can be easily treated once you discover bed bugs are the cause.

 HERE’S WHAT YOU SHOULD DO AFTER YOU SET UP YOUR INSPECTION APPOINTMENT WITH AN ECO BED BUG SPECIALIST